chochain/eJsv32/README.md

 * Load/Store takes about 1/3, all multi-cycles (avg.
 5/instructions)

 ### TODO
-* learn to Map
-* learn to Place & Route
+* learn how to Map, Place & Route
 * Consider memory clock at higher freq i.g.
 4x CPU's (so 32-bit returns in 1 cycle)
 * Consider i-cache + branch prediction to reduce branching delay
 * Consider 32-bit and/or d-cache to reduce load/store delay